ietf-wg-cellar/ebml-specification/specification.markdown

 `EBML Schema`: A standardized definition for the structure of an `EBML Document Type`.

-`EBML Document`: A datastream comprised of only two components, an `EBML Header` and an `EBML Body`.
+`EBML Document`: A datastream comprised of only two components, an `EBML Header` and an `EBML Body`, plus any optional `Global Elements` that MAY be permitted at the Root Level (for example, the `Void Element`).

 `EBML Reader`: A data parser that interprets the semantics of an `EBML Document` and creates a way for programs to use `EBML`.